PPF-Alpine/LS_global_alpine_biodiversity/README.md

 ### Main_analyses

-*post_validataion_processing*: compile files that have been validated by experts.
+*post_validation_processing*: compile files that have been validated by experts.

-*Plants*: Here, we categorize plants based on their elevational ranges relative to the upper forest line within each GIFT region as (alpine generalist, broad-montane species, mid-montane, UFL-alpine and alpine specialist).
+*Plants*: Here, we categorize plants based on their elevational ranges relative to the upper forest line within each GIFT region as alpine generalist, broad-montane species, mid-montane, UFL-alpine and alpine specialist.
 We then calculate absolute and relative richness for each GIFT region and the proportion of each category.

-*Vertebrates*: Categorize mammals, birds and reptiles based on their elevational ranges relative the upper forest line within each mountain range as (alpine generalist, broad-montane species, mid-montane, UFL-alpine and alpine specialist).
+*Vertebrates*: Categorize mammals, birds and reptiles based on their elevational ranges relative the upper forest line within each mountain range as alpine generalist, broad-montane species, mid-montane, UFL-alpine and alpine specialist.
 We then calculate absolute and relative richness for each mountain range and the proportion of each category

 *Mountains*: Here, we calculate the lapse rates for each mountain range and for each GIFT region as *lm(temperature \~ elevation)*.
 We then calculate how the temperature difference of x degree translate in elevation meteres in each mountain range and gift region as *Elevation Change = Delta Temp/Lapse rate x 1000*